 a.) if we have no alternative, we can relax the guidelines, especially in the white divisions and

 b.) in the case of an umpire being at a game and the assigned umpire is a "no-show."

 Umpire Pay Schedule

-1. New umpires and umpires with no SRVGAL experience will be classified as level 1 umpires in Sportability and will be paid $33 per game.
+- New umpires and umpires with no SRVGAL experience will be classified as level 1 umpires in Sportability and will be paid per the Umpire Pay Schedule (PDF).

-5. In cases where the Board of Directors approves the use of two umpires (such as for playoff or championship games), the umpires will be paid based on their number classification in Sportability for whatever position they are umpiring on the field (ie: behind the plate or bases).
+- In cases where the Board of Directors approves the use of two umpires, the umpires will be paid based on their number classification in Sportability for whatever position they are umpiring on the field (ie: behind the plate or bases).